xiexq007/BertADP/README.md

 ```
 python BertADP.py example/example.csv
 ```
-- example/example.csv can be replaced with your own file.
+- `example/example.csv` can be replaced with your own file.
-3. Output
+3. Output:\
-The script will generate a prediction_result.csv file with the following format:
+The script will generate a `prediction_result.csv` file with the following format:
 ```
 Sequence,Positive_Probability,Prediction
 GPPGPA,0.96674114,1